brunch/brunch-guide/content/en/chapter09-watcher.md

 … 16:55:03 - info: copied index.html in 67ms
 ```

-So yeah, for JS and CSS builds, we went "overboard" to an average 200ms, but that's mostly because we embed heavy JS libs (jQuery 1.11, etc.) and heavy CSS (all of Bootstrap 3), so even as an incremental build, we write "fat" files:
+So yeah, for JS and CSS builds, we went “overboard” to an average 200ms, but that’s mostly because we embed heavy JS libs (jQuery 1.11, etc.) and heavy CSS (all of Bootstrap 3), so even with an incremental build, we write “fat” files:

 ```sh
 $ ls -lah public/*.{js,css}